silly-lily/CTF-Writeups/2023_TFCCTF/web/BabyDuckyNotes/README.md

-# Challenge
+# Baby Ducky Notes

+Baby Ducky Notes is a web challenge focusing on SQLi.
 We are given a website to create and read blog posts and source code for this website.
 This website makes you login before creating a username and password.
-In order to login you must have a registered account.
+In order to login we must have a registered account.

 Looking at the file breakdown of the source code for this website, we see that it seems to be a python flask website.
 ![tree](tree.png)

 # Database
 Looking at the source code for the website, we see `src/database/database.py` which seems to hold the posts and users for the website.
-Looking at the database initalizer, we see that the flag is stored as a post for the the user with id 1.
+Looking at the database initializer, we see that the flag is stored as a post for the the user with id 1.
 We also see that an admin user is created in this initializer and presumably has user_id 1.

 ```Python
 # src/database/database.py
 def db_init():